kotae4/ntkernel-dev-notes/Readme.md

 	> The structure that holds the metadata might be the 'PoolBigPageTable' where each entry is a 'POOL_TRACKER_BIG_PAGES' [windows 8].
 	> https://www.alex-ionescu.com/?p=231
 5. context switching
+	> After a logical processor has selected a new thread to run, it eventually performs a context switch to it .
+A context switch is the procedure of saving the volatile processor state associated with a running thread, loading another thread’s volatile state, and starting the new thread’s execution
 6. 'global' and 'per-processor' data.
 7. MSRs (model-specific registers?)